rune-rs/rune/book/src/4_2_variables.md

   │                      ^^^^^^^^^^^^ failed to access value: cannot read, value is moved
 ```

-If you need to, you can test if a variable is still accessible with
+If you need to, you can test if a variable is still accessible for reading with
-`is_readable` and `is_writable`.
+`is_readable`, and for writing with `is_writable`.
+These are both imported in
+the prelude.
+An object which is writable is also *movable*, and can be provided
+to functions which needs to move the value, like `drop`.

 ```rust,noplaypen
 {{#include ../../scripts/book/4_2/is_readable.rn}}